felangel/bloc/docs/recipesflutterblocaccess.md

 }
 ```

-The `HomePage` is similar to the `CounterPage` in the above example; however, instead of rendering a `CounterText` widget, it renders a `RaisedButton` in the center which allows the user to navigate to a new screen which displays the current count.

-When the user taps the `RaisedButton`, we push a new named route to navigate to the `/counter` route we defined above.
+The `HomePage` is similar above example; however, when the user taps the `RaisedButton`, we push a new named route to navigate to the `/counter` route we defined above.

 #### CounterPage